sirech/talk-lean-functional-kotlin-backends/presentation.md

 `IO<Either<JWTVerificationException, TokenAuthentication>>`

+???

+- given that our verifier is triggering a side effect, it should be an IO of an Either
+- already a pretty long type

 ---

 class: center middle

 ## We are hitting the limit of what's convenient to do with Kotlin and Arrow here

+???

+- not very convenient to use right now
+- there is active development in arrow to make this better.
+Could come soon

 ---